-- 4.2.
-In the previous arrangement the Council withdrew its equity from the JV in the form of the handover of the new Town Hall extension.
+4.2.
+In the previous arrangement the Council withdrew its equity from the JV in the form of the handover of the new Town Hall extension as part of the conditional land sale.
 However, this arrangement was unequal as the Council withdrew its equity whilst A2Dominion still had equity in the joint venture and therefore incurred financing costs, as the completion of the Town Hall extension happened in advance of the other sales.
-We have taken the opportunity to improve profitability for the JV, by introducing an equalisation mechanism. - 4.3.
-Therefore the Council will purchase a 50% stake in the joint venture limited liability partnership with A2 Dominion at the point which the new town hall extension is handed over to the Council for £25m.
-This has implications for the Council as the Council will now bear a financing/interest cost or opportunity cost for this £25m investment.
-It is expected that all of this increased financing cost should be returned to the Council through an increased share of profits from the JV, if the project remains financially viable, as with the injection of cash the JV will have reduced financing/ interest costs.
-The equity is expected to be returned to the Council before any share of profits from the JV.
+Officers have therefore explored the opportunity to improve profitability for the JV by introducing an equalisation mechanism alongside the conditional land sale agreement.